ljeanner/ms-agentic-ai-hack/challenge-0/README.md

 If something is not working correctly, please do let your coach know!

+## Before you start
+Make sure you follow the instructions in the main [README](../README.md) to set up your local development environment and install the necessary dependencies.

 ## 1.1 Resource Deployment Guide
 The first step on this hackathon will be to create the resources we will use throughout the day.
 You can deploy using either the one-click button or manual method below.